Multiorder topological superfluid phase transitions in a two-dimensional optical superlattice: Lattice Model

-Here $\psi_s$ denotes the field operator for fermionic atoms of pseudo-spin $s=\uparrow,\downarrow$. $t_{x,y}$ is the magnitude of the nearest-neighbor (NN) hopping, and is chosen as the energy unit. $\hat{\bf e}_{x,y}$ stands for the unit vector. $H.c.$ stands for the Hermitian conjugation. $\mu$ is the chemical potential.
+where $\psi_s$ denotes the field operator for fermionic atoms of pseudospin $s=\uparrow,\downarrow$. $t_{x,y}$ is the hopping magnitude and is chosen as the energy unit. $\hat{\bf e}_{x,y}$ stands for the unit vector. $H.c.$ stands for the Hermitian conjugate. $\mu$ is the chemical potential.
+In Hamiltonian (\ref{eq-h-0-site}), we introduce the dimensionless parameter $\eta$ and the energy offset $\delta\mu$ to characterize the spatial modulation of the hopping magnitude and chemical potential due to the double-well structure.
+We note that $\eta$ can be artificially tunable via not only the trap depths $V_L$ and $V_L'$, but also the relative phase $\phi$, as shown in FIG.\ref{fig-model}(c).

-The second part of Hamiltonian (\ref{eq-h-site}) describes the external fields.
-To realize the boundary-obstructed topological superfluid phase, we consider the staggered Rashba-type SO coupling in accompany of a Zeeman field.
+The second part of Hamiltonian (\ref{eq-h-site}) describes the external fields including the Rashba-type SO coupling and the Zeeman field.
 Its form is given by